gtech-mulearn/mufifa-2026/profile/sachinrajm@mulearn.md

-# Sachin Raj M (Generalist, Program Manager & AI Engineer)
+# Anjosh J A (Content Creator, Designer, Strategist)
-### Squad Domain: Strategist | FIFA Nation: Argentina
+### Squad Domain: Creative | FIFA Nation: Argentina

 ### About Me

-> I am a Program Manager at μLearn Foundation (a Section 8 non-profit under GTech, Kerala) and an AI Engineer.
-I focus on bridging the gaps between software development, hardware prototyping, design, and operations.
-At μLearn, I coordinate daily operations, program execution, and campus partnerships across the ecosystem.
+> A content writer and strategist focused on the idea that strong concepts matter as much as clean execution.
+By merging storytelling with practical marketing insights, I create purpose driven content that builds brand voice and drives audience engagement.

 ---